 Level 200: Automated Deployment of VPC

-This hands-on lab will guide you through the steps to configure an Amazon VPC and outline some of the AWS security features.
-AWS CloudFormation will be used to automate the deployment and provide a repeatable way to re-use the template after this lab.
+This hands-on lab will use AWS CloudFormation to create an Amazon VPC to outline some of the AWS security features available.
+Using CloudFormation to automate the deployment provides a repeatable way to create and update, and you can re-use the template after this lab.

-The example CloudFormation template will deploy a completely new VPC incorporating a number of AWS security best practices which are:
+The example template will deploy a completely new VPC incorporating a number of AWS security best practices which include:

-Networking subnets created in multiple availability zones for the following network tiers:
+Networking subnets created in 3 availability zones for the following network tiers:

 - Application Load Balancer - named ALB1